nobohan/OpenArdenneMap/README.md

 Some useful commands for printing the map in a pdf format:

 * Determining the size of a pdf:
-`pdfjam --outfile A2.pdf --paper a2paper in.pdf`
+`pdfjam --outfile A2.pdf --landscape --paper a2paper in.pdf`

 * Make several A4 of a A2 pdf:
 `pdfposter -ma4 -pa2 A2.pdf out_A4.pdf`